hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 **Business Rules**

-1. When creating a volume from an exsiting snapshot, passing in a size in the create volume call has no effect.
+When creating a volume from an existing snapshot, passing in a size in the create volume call has no effect.
 The size of the snapshot is use to create the new volume.
 Currently, if you use the nova api, you have to specify a size.
 What will actually happen is that the size you specify will be recorded in the database and used for describe and quota operations, but the actual bock volume will be the same size as the origin volume.
 This is a bug.

-##### 4.4.2.1 List Volumes ##### {#list_volumes}
+##### 4.4.2.1 List Volumes
 ###### GET /os-volumes

 Lists the block storage volumes.